 Cindy Sit, Chinese University of Hong Kong, China

 Alan L. Smith, Michigan State University, USA

-Brett Smith, University of Birmingham, UK
+Brett Smith, Durham University, UK

 Heidi Stanish, University of Massachusetts Boston, USA